macbookandrew/two_page_trial/README.md

 ##Installation##
 Copy all of the files to your web tree.
 Make sure the `rest_proxy.php` file works.
 Here's how to test it out:

-   Test #1: If you call it directly from the web browser, you should receive back this response: "UltraCart rest proxy script called incorrectly.  _url query parameter is required.
+   Test #1: If you call it directly from the web browser, you should receive back this response: "UltraCart rest proxy script called incorrectly.
+The_url query parameter is required."

    Test #2:  adjust your url to call this:   `rest_proxy.php?_url=/rest/cart`, you should receive back this response: "Missing Merchant Id."

-   Test #3:  call this: `rest_proxy.php?_url=/rest/cart&_mid=DEMO`, you should receive back the json for an empty cart. underscores not showing up before url and also before mid
+   Test #3:  call this: `rest_proxy.php?_url=/rest/cart&_mid=DEMO`, you should receive back the json for an empty cart.

 ##Configuration##